localstack/docs/content/en/user-guide/chaos-engineering/chaos-plugin/index.md

 You can customise the HTTP error code and message that LocalStack responds with.
 If required, you can make the failures occur probabilistically.

-Furthermore, the Chaos plugin can also be configured to add a network latency for all calls.
+Furthermore, the Chaos Plugin can also be configured to add a network latency for all calls.

 {{< alert title="Note">}}
-Chaos plugin is available as part of the LocalStack Enterprise plan.
+Chaos Plugin is available as part of the LocalStack Enterprise plan.
 If you'd like to try it out, please [contact us](https://www.localstack.cloud/demo) to request access.
 {{< /alert >}}